 A fresh start in relations with the NEC allowed SDP to explore very important openings in areas where it can work with the NEC.
 As detailed throughout the discussions above, the NEC is very willing to work on issues pertaining to migrant workers, homeless people, indigenous populations, ethnic minorities and people with disabilities.
 The NEC has explicitly expressed this willingness at the High Level Meeting with political parties.
 An engagement that is respectful of the NEC’s domain of action has provided other important openings.
 Subject to the outcome of the Needs Assessment Mission that visited Cambodia in November 2011, SDP will work with the NEC on deploying the voter registry and voter lists online, conducting neutrality trainings for village chiefs and commune councillors, as well as on the piloting of a civic education centre.

 Despite the challenges of running Equity Weekly without a full time Chief Editor, the show has maintained its quality.
 Nevertheless, the lack of the Chief Editor occasionally opened the door for pressure on the staff when covering sensitive issues since the information will be seen at the highest levels.
 This can be intimidating and pushes the Equity Weekly staff to be more careful about the information they gather and how they present their stories.
 In addition, with the help of UNDP’s Public Information and Media Officer, who has been serving as Chief Editor a.i., efforts have been made that TVK’s internal complaints and criticisms do not lead to individual self-censorship.
-The project management has worked to ensure the MInf would be supportive and deal such threats to independence.
-It must be noted that TVK’s Director General continues to be extremely supportive of SDP’s commitment to transparency at all levels.
+The project management has worked to ensure the MoInf would be supportive and deal such threats to independence.
+It must be noted that TVK’s Director General continues to be extremely supportive of SDP’s commitment to promote transparency at all levels.

 III.
 Project implementation challenges